Acharya Chandana: Early life

-On 26 January 1937, Chandana was born as Shakuntala, in the Kataria family in the village of Chaskaman in the Pune district of Maharashtra.
+On 26 January 1937, Chandana was born as Shakuntala, in the Kataria family in the village of Chaskaman in the Pune district of Bombay Presidency.
 Her mother was Premkunwar Katariya, and her father was Manikchand Katariya.
 She received formal education until the third grade.
 From childhood, she longed to aid and serve those in need.

 Monastic life

 Shakuntala's maternal grandfather persuaded her to be initiated as a sadhvi by Sumati Kunvar.
 At the age of fourteen, she received Jain diksha and was named sadhvi Chandana.
 She took a 12-year vow of silence to study Jain teachings, the meaning and purpose of life, and other religions.
 She obtained degrees of Darshan Acharya from Bhartiya Vidya Bhavan in Mumbai, Sahitya Ratna from Prayag, and a master's degree from Pathardi Dharmik Pariksha Board.
 Chandana received the title of Shastri from Banaras Hindu University in the fields of Navya-Nyaya and Vyakaran.

 In 1968, she left the order she was initiated into and joined the lineage of Amar Muni.

 In 1987, Amar Muni bestowed the rank of Acharya to Chandana.
 She became the first Jain sadhvi to be appointed this title, which was met with criticism from some in the Jain community.

 In 1998, Chandana delivered the opening prayer at the National Federation of Asian Indians of North America convention in Cleveland, Ohio, the only known female renunciant in Jainism's history to do so.
 The mayor of Cleveland honored her with an award for helping to spread peace.